-Some habitat in sage-grouse management units that are potential corridors for grouse movement is in poor condition.
-Past livestock grazing and annual concentrations of elk on winter range on some WDFW wildlife areas has degraded the shrub-steppe vegetation (Fig. 7).
+Concentrations of wintering elk have negatively affected some areas in sage-grouse management units that are potential corridors for grouse movement (Fig. 6).
+Past livestock grazing and annual concentrations of elk on winter feeding areas on some WDFW wildlife areas has resulted in patches of degraded shrub-steppe.
 These lands were purchased largely to provide elk winter range and to reduce elk damage to private lands.
 It is not known if the degraded areas are large enough to seriously inhibit grouse movement.
 Elk are restricted from moving to lower elevation areas by fencing to prevent damage to agricultural fields and orchards that now occupy what was historical winter range.
 This creates concentrations of elk that graze and trample the vegetation on wildlife areas in fall and winter, and necessitates feeding of elk in large numbers at several sites each winter.
 Approximately 4,500 elk wintered on the Colockum, Quilomene, and Whiskey Dick wildlife areas in 2001 (WDFW 2001).
-They encompass portions of the Colockum sage-grouse management unit which may provide a corridor for grouse movements between the YTC and Douglas County populations.
+These sites encompass portions of the Colockum sage-grouse management unit which may provide a corridor for grouse movements between the YTC and Douglas-Grant populations.
 The condition of the vegetation varies widely on different portions of the Colockum Wildlife Area.
-For example, the vegetation is seriously degraded on the West Bar area west of the Columbia River which was heavily grazed historically, and now hosts 2,000 elk each winter.
+For example, the vegetation is seriously degraded on the West Bar area west of the Columbia River, which was heavily grazed historically and now hosts 2,000 elk each winter.
 Seeding projects have been attempted there, but high elk use prevents seedling establishment.
 In contrast, the Tarpiscan Creek drainage has a healthy and diverse shrub-steppe community (J. Benson, pers. comm.)